jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 Before we leap into the strangeness of quantum computing, we need to take a brief stroll down familiar ground, the world of classical computing.
 You know, the kind of computing we rely on every single day without really thinking about how it all works.

 At its core, classical computing is beautifully simple.
 It deals in absolutes.
 It is logical.
 Everything is either a 1 or a 0, on or off, yes or no. It’s a light switch, as long as you ignore the existence of the dimmer switch.
-These tiny decisions build up into the programmes and systems we use to send emails, stream videos, and moan about software updates.³
+These tiny decisions build up into the programmes and systems we use to send emails, stream videos, and moan about software updates.

 Think of a classical computer like the world’s most efficient librarian.
 You give it a title, it runs down a corridor of shelves, checks each one in sequence, and brings you back exactly what you asked for.
 Nothing more.
 Nothing less.
 It is fast, obedient, and entirely logical.
 But it always works in a straight line.